aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/local/06a-job-orchestration.md

 ![MLflow Tracking Server - Inspecting Runs](https://storage.googleapis.com/aisg-mlops-pub-data/images/mlflow-tracking-server-inspect.gif)

+!!! info "Resuming/adding new epochs"

+    The training script supports resuming training from a previous checkpoint by setting the `resume` parameter to `true` in the configuration file.
+When this parameter is enabled, the script will:

+    1. Check for the latest step logged by MLFlow
+    2. Offset the epoch step with the latest step from MLFlow
+    3. Continue training from the last saved epoch
+    4. Log the continued training as part of the same MLflow run

+    This is particularly useful when:

+    - You need to extend training for additional epochs after evaluating initial results
+    - Training was interrupted and needs to be continued
+    - You want to implement a progressive training strategy with changing parameters

+    To use this feature, simply set `resume: true` in your `conf/train_model.yaml` file or append `resume=true` during runtime as an override and run the training script as normal.

 ### Hyperparameter Tuning

 For many ML problems, we would be bothered with finding the optimal